 29. Dip razors in a cup of hot water or use the sink plug

 It’s easy to shave without letting the water run.
-Just look back on old Civil War beards — all those intricate chops and mustaches were maintained with a simple cup of water, lather and a straight-edge blade.
 Whether you’re sitting on the edge of the tub or standing in front of the mirror, a cup of hot water works just as a well as a running faucet.

-30. Don’t waste water waiting for the shower to heat up
+30. Don’t waste too much water waiting for the shower to heat up

 Some showers take time to get warm enough to stand it comfortably.
-If this is an issue at your properties, you could convert to a more efficient water heater.
+If this is an issue at your properties, consider a larger or more efficient water heater.
 Residents may even walk away as the water heats up instead of waiting for the precise moment it gets warm enough, which risks wasting even more.

 31. Skip baths, shower instead

 Baths use about 30 gallons of water.
 Low-flow showerheads use about two gallons per minute, so you would have to shower for 15 minutes to use as much water as a bath.

 With a low-flow showerhead, a 10-minute shower will save a lot of water over time.
 With a standard showerhead, you can still save water, but you’ll have to keep your time under 10 minutes — any longer and you’ll be using as much water as a bath.